More

 If you're going to post about someone's death on social media, think carefully about what you want to say.

 Simple is ideal, much like a typical death announcement.
-If you are going to do this, you will need to provide the standard information such as the deceased's name, date of death, and location of the service.
+If you are going to do this, you will need to provide standard information such as the deceased’s name, date of death, and location of the service.
 Emotional posts may also be written, in which you describe your sentiments and possibly add images of the dead.

 Timing is everything.
 Don't post anything on Facebook or Instagram right away.
 A loved one's death being posted on social media soon after their passing may be difficult for friends and family to bear.
 Before reporting the loss of a loved one, wait a few days.